wenhaomin/graph2route/data/README.md

-Two datasets are provide here, including Logistic-P and Food-PD.
+Two datasets are provide here, including Logistics and Food-PD.